-Many directors elect to minimise their personal tax liability by retaining some company profits on the balance sheet.
-Perhaps you're one of them?
+In common with many other company directors, you might have elected to minimise your personal tax liability by retaining some company profits on the balance sheet.

-So by restricting dividends, directors can unwittingly reduce how much they can borrow.
+So by restricting dividends in order to reduce income tax, directors can unwittingly reduce how much they can borrow.

 The good news is some mortgage providers have introduced more flexible lending criteria, including the use of net profits.
 Better yet, some work off your latest year's net profit and salary, rather than an average.